(Reykjavik, Ranga, Glymur, Akureyri)

 This morning, you will depart for a private transfer back to Reykjavik.
 Estimated arrival in Reykjavík is noon (approx. 2,5 hrs drive direct) leaving the possibility to catch an afternoon flight from KEF airport if necessary.

 Meet your driver at your hotel for a private guided tour to Húsavík for a whale watching tour in an old oak fishing boat.
 You will have the opportunity to see a large variety of whales, dolphins and birds in their natural surroundings.
 Afterwards you are transferred back to your Akureyri hotel.
+Whale watching tour not included.

 The Kea Hotel (4*) is located in the heart of Akureyri, gateway to the rich natural splendor of northeast Iceland.
 Hotel Kea has been welcoming guests since 1944 with the same high standards of elegance, quality, service and comfort which would be expected of one of Iceland’s well-established hotels.
 The hotel offers four halls for meetings and conferences, bars and a restaurant.